tthebst/tanzu-story/vsphere/README.md

 # TANZU STORY SETUP

 These are the instruction to setup the tanzu-story demo.
 In general you need a jumpbox from where you control everything.
-As of now this tutorial is only for TKG on AWS.
+As of now this tutorial is only for TKG on AWS.****

 ## Jumpbox setup

 It is recommended that you use ubuntu as a jumbox and add at least 20GB storage.
+With vSphere you have the multiple options to setup the jumpbox.
+You can use Cloud Assembly to deploy the jumpbox and the management cluster or you can deploy a jumpbox manually which is faster if you don't have a working Cloud Assembly setup.

+## Cloud Assembly

+There is a guide on how to setup in cloud assembly in the cloud assembly folder.
+The cloud assembly template which is also provided in the folder only deploys to vsphere.

+## Manual Jumpbox setup

 ### Requirements